caglaryalcin/after-format/README.md

 ## Description

-If you new formatted your computer on Windows 10 Pro, Windows 11, you can run this script.
+If you new formatted your computer on Windows 10(all versions) you can run this script.

 This script does exactly the following; (Some are optional(y/n))